eliz-2chan/eliz-2chan/README.md

 ### Hi there 👋

+My Name is **Faizal Aziz**

+If you are interested in getting to know me, please follow me on [Linkedin](https://www.linkedin.com/in/faizal-aziz-51ba332b4/).

 <!--
 **aziz-faizal/aziz-faizal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.